xw2519/HLP-Project-2022-Team-8/docs/ReadMeCodeAnalysis.md

 # Group 8 - Analysis Report

-This document provides a description and analysis for notable algorithms used in our improvements of the ISSIE DrawBlock.
+This document provides a description and analysis for notable algorithms used in our improvements of the ISSIE DrawBlock, as well as an analysis of some bugs found in our implementation.

 * [Autorouting](./ReadMeCodeAnalysis.md#autorouting)
 * [Segment stickiness](./ReadMeCodeAnalysis.md#segment-stickiness)